GeekTrainer/learn-django/Module3/Module3_Unit5.md

 ![Users](../Module3/Module3_Images/Module3_DjangoAdminNewUser.PNG)

-You will then be taken to the page to add another user, and assign a password.
+You will then be taken to the page to add another user and assign a password.

 ![Add User](../Module3/Module3_Images/Module3_DjangoAdminSaveUsers.PNG)